csbrown-noaa/optics-models-hello-world/README.md

 ## 🏁 Step 1: Fork and Clone

-You will likely need to edit only the `model.py`, which is where your prediction code lives, and the `Dockerfile`, which handles the dependencies of your code and the other base dependencies of the project.
-The rest of the files (`app.py`, `inference_runner.py`) are abstract plumbing that handle the annoying parts: downloading videos from the cloud, starting web servers, managing memory, and uploading your final results back to the cloud.

 Before changing any code, fork this repository and clone it to your local machine (or Google Cloud Workstation).
 All subsequent commands assume you are running them from the root of this cloned directory.

 ```bash